 Property division is often a complex and intensely contested issue during a divorce in Pennsylvania.
 Depending on the facts of your case, your limited liability company (LLC) may be treated as marital property under Pennsylvania law (§3501(a)).
-To protect your personal and business assets, you should retain the experienced Philadelphia divorce lawyers at At Schwartz, Fox, & Saltzman.
+To protect your personal property and business assets, you should retain the experienced Philadelphia divorce lawyers at Schwartz, Fox, & Saltzman.

 Generally, property acquired during a marriage qualifies for equitable distribution in Pennsylvania.
 This includes partial or sole proprietorship in an LLC, but there are exceptions including maintaining it as separate property from other marital assets.

 This article discusses how a Pennsylvania divorce will impact any interest you hold in a limited liability company.

 Limited Liability Company (LLC) Treatment in a Divorce

 In Pennsylvania divorce cases, property acquired during a marriage is considered marital property.
 Under Pennsylvania law (§3502), only marital property is subject to being equitably, i.e., fairly, divided during divorce proceedings.
 Accordingly, if you obtained an interest in an LLC or started a family business during your marriage, it will likely be treated as marital property.